Mechanical Galleon: Construction

 The nef could be moved on wheels, which was usual; the wheels have now been removed.
 The hours and the quarter hours of the clock were struck using upside down bells in the crow's nests which were rung by hammers held by model seamen.
 There is a clock on the ship but it is small and almost lost in the detail at the base of the tallest mast.
 Mechanical music played accompanied by a drum on a skin hidden within the hull.
 Seven electors, including Augustus, Elector of Saxony, walk before the seated figure of the Rudolf II, the Holy Roman Emperor.
 The highly prestigious prince electors of the Holy Roman Empire decided who would be enthroned as the Holy Roman Emperor.

 Finally the ship would make noises and smoke as the cannons fired and trumpets blared.
 It was fancied that the Mechanical Galleon "might have enlivened the dullest imperial banquets by racing along the table, guns blazing and trumpets blowing".

 The complexity of this nef meant that Hans Schlottheim had to include three separate clockwork mechanisms.
 One conventionally powered the chiming clock, but also provided the power for the seven revolving electors.
 The music, including the drum, was powered by another motor and the third gave the ship movement.
 The mechanism was said to require rewinding every 24 hours.

 One of Schlottheim's other masterpieces was a clock which at the twelfth hour presented a mechanical nativity scene.
-Joseph rocked Jesus' cradle followed by the approach of the Three Kings and the shepherds.
+Joseph rocked Jesus's cradle followed by the approach of the Three Kings and the shepherds.
 The Madonna then bowed to welcome them.
 At this point angels moved up and down whilst God was revealed giving a benediction.
 This clock is thought to have been lost during World War II.